ElBrewster/sound-shelter/zToDo.md

 - [ ] utilize a Svelte store to handle inventory totals display, so the total input can be updated in the Svelte store (immediately viewable in the UI)(this really involves all feature branches for core functionality)

 Wishlist:
-Admin view, ability to add things like new types of donations to the Select dropdown Login or Oauth, so only shelter employees and volunteers can access the information (Admin would be able to add and remove people's access)
+the donor name text box auto-completes previous donors add dayjs or similar library to offer current date selection in form Admin view, ability to add things like new types of donations to the Select dropdown Login or Oauth, so only shelter employees and volunteers can access the information (Admin would be able to add and remove people's access)